 Northern Powerhouse champion returns to the University of Sheffield

-Commercial Secretary to the Treasury Lord Jim O’Neill returned to Sheffield on Wednesday 24 February 2016 to deliver the 11th Roberts Lecture ahead of the Northern Powerhouse conference in Manchester.
+Commercial Secretary to the Treasury Lord Jim O’Neill delivered the 11th Roberts Lecture last night (Wednesday 25 February) ahead of the Northern Powerhouse conference beginning today (Thursday 25 February) in Manchester.

 An alumnus of the University, Lord O’Neill gave a strong vision of the future of the north and the ‘Man-Shef-Leeds-Pool’ region working together to rival the major economic cities of the world.
 He also spoke of how young people and their aspirations are the key to the success of the Northern Powerhouse.